Dr Colin Jennings

 View my CV

-Dr Colin Jennings is a Senior Lecturer in Political Economy.
+Dr Colin Jennings is a Reader in Political Economy.

 Colin was an undergraduate at Queen's Belfast, he did his masters at Queen's Kingston, Ontario and his PhD at Southampton University.
 He has worked as a lecturer at Portsmouth University, as a college lecturer at Queen's College, Oxford University and most recently he was a Senior Lecturer in Economics at Strathclyde University.